carpentries-incubator/hpc-intro/_episodes/12-cluster.md

 You are logging in using a program known as the secure shell or `ssh`.
 This establishes a temporary encrypted connection between your laptop and `{{ site.remote.login }}`.
-The word before the `@` symbol, e.g. `{{ site.remote.user }}` here, is the user account name that you have permission to use on the cluster.
+The word before the `@` symbol, e.g., `{{ site.remote.user }}` here, is the user account name that you have permission to use on the cluster.